Sakura In Düsseldorf Or Where To Find The Best Spots To See Cherry Blossom

 Just to give you some ideas.
 In the Southern Park, you can also find a petting zoo (not only kids will love it), several cafés and beer gardens, and a labyrinth.
 And everywhere you can sit down, relax and have a picnic.

 The Northern Park offers a Japanese Garden, an Aquazoo, many beautiful arranged flower beds.
-Also part of the park is huge green where people meet up for playing soccer, baseball, or cricket.
+Also part of the park is a huge green where people meet up for playing soccer, baseball, or cricket.

 Pin for later!